romeorizzi/TALight/README.md

 ```

 Please, compare the output of this command and what written in the file `meta.yaml`.
-Also, try to modify some f its line, like for example substituiting
+Also, try to modify some f its line, like for example substituting
 the lines
 ```t
   sum_and_difference: